Clastify logo

 Reversible change in a closed system

-A reversible reaction is a chemical or physical process that can go in both the forward and backward directions under the same conditions.
-We use the equilibrium sign, ⇌, instead of a one-way arrow.
+A reversible reaction is a chemical or physical process that can move in both the forward and backward directions under the same conditions.
+It is shown using the equilibrium sign, \rightleftharpoons, rather than a one-way arrow.

 A closed system can exchange energy with its surroundings, but not matter.
 The lid really matters here: if a gas escapes, the backward process may never catch up properly.

-Dynamic equilibrium is a state in a closed system where the forward and backward processes carry on at equal rates, so there is no overall macroscopic change.
+Dynamic equilibrium is a state in a closed system where the forward and backward processes continue at equal rates, so there is no overall macroscopic change.
 Students often miss the force of the word dynamic.
-Particles are still reacting, evaporating, dissolving or condensing; the two opposing processes just balance.
+Particles are still reacting, evaporating, dissolving or condensing; the two opposing processes simply balance.

-For a physical example, think of a volatile liquid in a sealed flask.
-At first, evaporation happens faster than condensation.
+For a physical example, picture a volatile liquid in a sealed flask.
+At the start, evaporation happens faster than condensation.
 As vapour builds up, condensation happens more often, until the two rates become equal.
-The amount of liquid and vapour then stays constant, even though individual particles keep moving between phases.
+The amounts of liquid and vapour then stay constant, even though individual particles keep moving between phases.

 Image

-A chemical equilibrium is an equilibrium involving reversible chemical reaction, where reactant and product particles continually change into each other.
+A chemical equilibrium is an equilibrium involving reversible chemical reaction, where reactant and product particles are continually converted into each other.
 For example, once equilibrium has been reached, a reaction mixture may contain both reactants and products at constant concentrations.

 Image